+Benefits to the subjects include the correction of their refractive error with the potential of improved visual performance in HEV environments.
 The risks of wearing soft contact lenses are well known and are described in the Investigator's Brochure and Informed Consent.
-The material safety testing/lens release criteria was
+The material safety testing/lens release criteria was determined based on the Risk Assessment.

-For the most comprehensive risk and benefit information regarding the senofilcon A (C3) with new UV/HEV-blocker, refer to the latest version of the Investigator's Brochure.10
+For the most comprehensive risk and benefit information regarding Test and Control lenses, refer to the latest version of the package insert.